nas2011/AiMTools.jl/README.md

 You are likely thinking, "Why would you do this?"

-It's just another tool in the aresenal.
+It's just another tool in the arsenal.
 It has been very helpful for automating complex analyses and summaries as well as automating reports.
 Using PrettyTables.jl it is relatively easy to format html tables with direct links into AiM that can be very convenient.
 For example I have a scheduled report that sends a summary of all the notes entered for that day to me in an email.
 It is extremely convenient to scan these all in one spot and be able to click a link into the phase for futher investigation.

 Additionally, DataFrames.jl is an exceptional tool for doing data analysis, and being my primary tool of choice for that task, this was a simple way to get data quickly into a Julia script.